pjohn1/quadcopter_simulation/quad_model/controllers/Readme.md

 PD control is implemented by scaling the force inputs to the motors.

+## Roll Control

+Roll control is very similar to pitch control and has the same structure while using angular velocity around the x axis.

 ## Yaw Control

-Yaw control is very similar to pitch control and has the same structure while using angular velocity around the x axis.
+Because the current goal is to simply reach a point on the map and not to get there with the correct orientation, no yaw control is implemented.
+When sensors are implemented, yaw control will be essential especially in the case of cameras.

 ## Controller Superposition